 Not being informed of market events is a problem not only for option traders but for all traders in general.
 What happens is they find this perfect trade, dot their i's cross the t's, but forget to account for one variable that ruins the whole trade.
 With option trading these mistakes can be magnified and can cause a play that should profit to turn a loss instead.
 Most traders are aware that company earnings will affect a trade but what about dividends?
 A company coming up on their ex-dividend date can cause short options to be assigned.

-When you are in the market you need to be dialed into what is going on both from a macro and a micro standpoint.
-For a macro perspective you should always keep your eye on an economic calendar and look for any major economic news releases that could affect the overall market.
-A couple of items you want to keep you eye on are employment numbers, GDP numbers, and whenever the Federal Reserve talks.
+When you are in the market, you need to be dialed into what is going on both from a macro and a micro standpoint.
+From a macro perspective, you should always keep your eye on an economic calendar and look for any significant economic news releases that could affect the overall market.
+A couple of items you want to keep your eye on are employment numbers, GDP numbers, and whenever the Federal Reserve talks.

-Looking more into the company, the micro level, we want to focus on any scheduled announcements.
+Looking more into the company, at the micro level, we want to focus on any scheduled announcements.
 As mentioned above, short options have a higher probability of being assigned when a company reaches its ex-dividend date.
-This is due to the fact that option traders have no rights to the dividend so they must convert to stock to get that dividend.
+This is because option traders have no rights to the dividend so they must convert to stock to get that dividend.

-It is okay to trade around these events but you need to understand what they are and the affect that they could have on your strategies.
+It is okay to trade around these events, but you need to understand what they are and the effect that they could have on your strategies.

 8. Trading Illiquid Or Low Volume Options

 Liquidity is how fast you can get in and out of a position at a desirable price.
-The lower the liquidity the higher the chance you won't get a price you like or you will have to wait an excessive amount of time before you do.
-This also has the affect of increasing the spread size between the buy price and the sell price.
+The lower the liquidity, the higher the chance you won't get a price you like or you will have to wait an excessive amount of time before you do.
+This also has the effect of increasing the spread size between the buy price and the sale price.
 If you purchase an illiquid option you could begin the trade down 10-20% right from the start.
 That is not something you want to have to work back from just to turn a profit.

 Not all options are created equal.
 Unlike straight stock where you always trade just the company common stock, options have a wide variety of choices.
-Just on one company you are faced with several expiration dates that could venture out three years (as is the case with LEAP Options) and a multitude of strikes both on the put and the call side.
-A lot of options are simply not going to trade and you don't want to get caught in that position.
+Only on one company, you are faced with several expiration dates that could venture out three years (as is the case with LEAP Options) and a multitude of strikes both on the put and the call side.
+A lot of options are just not going to trade, and you don't want to get caught in that position.

-The next number is Volume which is exactly like stock volume in that it tells you how many shares have been traded that day.
-Again, you will want to focus on option strikes that actually carry some volume.
-The higher these numbers are the more liquid that strike is and the easier it will be to trade at prices you desire.
+The next number is Volume which is precisely like stock volume in that it tells you how many shares have been traded that day.
+Again, you will want to focus on option strikes that carry some volume.
+The higher these numbers are, the more liquid that strike is and the easier it will be to trade at prices you desire.